eclipse-tractusx/tractusx-edc/docs/kit/operation-view/page00_operation_view.md

 ## Introduction

-The following documentation will guide you through the TractusX deployment.
+The following documentation will guide you through the TractusX EDC deployment.
 You will be setting up multiple controllers and enabling communication between them.

 ::: TractusX EDC or Core EDC?